1000: Community Relations

 The following priorities are established for scheduling the use of district facilities and equipment:

-Category 2 Uses: Events or activities that are designed to serve district students or are related to any function of the school and are planned and directed by school-affiliated non-profit groups and events or activities sponsored by Partners for Education and programs which meet an action plan in the District’s strategic plan;
+B. Category 2 Uses: Events or activities that are designed to serve district students or are related to any function of the school and are planned and directed by school-affiliated non-profit groups and events or activities and programs which meet an action plan in the District’s strategic plan.
+No facility use fee will be assessed for those events or activities.
+A charge for custodian time will be assessed for weekend usage.
+An additional charge may be assessed for a use which requires additional staff time.

 II.
 Limitations on Use of School Facilities